 8 Weird Laws That Actually Exist In Arkansas

-Believe it or not, these strange mandates were a part of the Arkansas law books at one point in time.
+We’re probably all pretty familiar with some of those illegal things in Arkansas.
+Like drunk driving.
+However, did you know that there are also some really weird laws in Arkansas that might leave you scratching your head?
 Sure, the Natural State has its fair share of jokers and oddballs, but isn’t it weird to think you could be arrested for violating one of these off-the-wall Arkansas laws?

 Have you heard of any other weird laws in Arkansas from the past?
 Let us know in the comments!
 Then check out these 12 illegal things in Arkansas.

 What are some other illegal things in Arkansas?

 We all strive to be law-abiding citizens, but there are some laws that, well, are so out there we might never have heard of them.
 Where would you put a pet alligator (and why would you have one) if you had one?
 Well, according to Arkansas law, you can’t house your scaly friend in the bathtub.
 Please don’t take your cow for a walk down Main Street in Little Rock after 1 p.m. on a Sunday.
 That’s just another of the many head-scratching illegal things in Arkansas.
 While you’re at it, make sure your pooch doesn’t bark after 6 p.m. any day of the week.

 What are some little-known fun facts about Arkansas?